amandaReed/Reed_Week9/README.md

 - You have a choice of three buttons to press: Rock, Paper, and Scissors.
 - The generator will randomly select a response from the three options, as well.

-# This project is still in the works!
+# This project is currently on GitHub!
+Will continue to work on it!

 ## Updates
-I'll be updating this page once more of the app comes together.
-I'm still thinking on whether or not I want some artwork involved in the app.
-Otherwise, nothing new at this time.
+11/27/2017 - Started base of the project.
+Using a template from another Github to help me out and I will go from there.
+There will be no creative name, just the basic name "Rock, Paper, Scissors".
+Will finish this up for my school project.